tmarkec/Get-it-right/README.md

 <details><summary>Google lighthouse</summary>
 <img src="./readImg/performance.test.png"></details>

-Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.
+Google Lighthouse in Google Chrome Developer Tools was used to test the performance and accessibility of the website.

 ### Performing tests on various devices